Dually affine Information Geometry modeled on a Banach space: Exponential statistical bundles

 We have thus proved that the statistical bundle

 admits the family of parallel transports $\etransport p q \colon B_p \to B_q$.
-With respect to this family, the map $\displacement$ of Eq.~\eqref{eq:exp-displacement} is easily seen to be an affine displacement.
-Moreover, the image of the chart an open set.
-All requirements for an affine statistical manifold are met.
+For this family, the map $\displacement$ of eq.~\eqref{eq:exp-displacement} is an affine displacement.
+Moreover, the image of the chart is an open set.
+All requirements for an affine statistical manifold hold.

 Let us discuss the duality.
 Define

 It is a Banach space for the restriction of the Luxemburg norm.
 We use the pre-script notation to remember that $B_p$ is the dual of $\pstar B_p$, that is, $\left(\pstar B_p\right)^* = B_p$.
 In the pairing $B_p$, $\pstar B_p$, it holds